Image of podiatrist's hand near foot

 International applicants: please check the international intakes page for the latest information and application dates.

-This is a unique podiatry programme at master’s level leading to Health and Care Profession Council registration.
+This is a unique podiatry programme at the master’s level leading to Health and Care Professions Council registration.

-Podiatry is the assessment, diagnosis and treatment of foot and lower limb disorders, many of which are caused by general health disorders.
-You will use comprehensive assessment and diagnostic skills to develop patient care pathways for conditions which impact on people's quality of life.
+Podiatry involves the assessment, diagnosis, and treatment of foot and lower limb disorders, many of which are caused by general health disorders.
+You will use comprehensive assessment and diagnostic skills to develop patient care pathways for conditions that impact people's quality of life.

 You will:

-• Gain the qualification required for Health and Care Professions Council registration.
+• Gain the qualification required for Health and Care Professions Council (HCPC) registration.

-• Develop advanced knowledge, skills and attributes to escalate your professional and academic development.
+• Develop advanced knowledge, skills, and attributes to enhance your professional and academic development.

-• Develop your practice throughout your time with us, in our clinic and on placement.
+• Develop your practice throughout your time with us, both in our clinic and on placement.

 • Have the opportunity to develop a business case as an option in your final year.